msaps/Listenable/README.md

 And run `pod install`.

 ## Usage
-Create a Listenable object either by inheriting or initializing a Listenable with the delegation protocol:
+Create a Listenable object either by inheriting or initializing a Listenable typed with a protocol:

     class ListenableObject: Listenable<ListenableDelegate> {
       // Class